Meryl Streep

 +12 Photos

-Meryl Streep is the greatest American movie actress of our time, winner of the Oscar, Golden Globe, Emmy, MTV, and César awards.
-She has her own star on Hollywood Walk of Fame.
-Net worth: $160 million.
+Meryl Streep is the greatest American film actress of our time.
+She's won Oscars, Golden Globes, Emmys, MTV Awards, and a César.
+She has her own star on the Hollywood Walk of Fame.

 In the photo: Meryl Streep